-For the full list of tips for the year ahead, download the 2017 Web Design Trends eBook by clicking the button below.
+For the full list of tips for the year ahead, go ahead and download our free 2017 Web Design Trends eBook by clicking the button below.

 Before you go why not try out our list of favourite design and dev tools?
-Below you’ll find links to the ones the zazzle D+D team uses the most…
+Below you'll find links to the ones the Zazzle Media Design and Development team uses the most...

 If you found this post helpful and would like to learn more about the services offered by the Design team, take a look at the Web Design page here.